myelnet/graphsync-example/README.md

 - `MutexWrap`: creates a simple API for Querying, Putting, Reading etc... elements from key-value datastores.
 We now have a **datastore**.
 - `NewGCBlockstore`: our data is structured as blocks, each with an associated CID (see the IPLD definition of a block above), and we need a simple interface for putting and getting these special objects from a datastore.
 This is what `NewGCBlockstore` provides.
 We now have a **blockstore**.
 -  `LinkSystemForBlockstore`: If you recall, a crucial component of IPLD DAGs  are *links*, which point from one DAG node to another (they make a DAG a DAG and not just a tree or some random soup of blocks).
 We need a way to manage these links on top of our blockstore, which is what `LinkSystemForBlockstore` provides.
 We can now **store IPLD DAGs** !
-- `NewDAGService`: Is just an interface for putting and putting DAG nodes and Links.
+- `NewDAGService`: Is just an interface for putting and getting DAG nodes and Links.

-So we now have a simple interface for storing our DAGs !
+We now have a simple interface for storing our DAGs.

 Let's create some random data and commit it to our blockstore.